wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.3.12 =
+* Removing custom cursor on featured listings as they are not supported well in IE.
+* Removing some code that was not intended for release.

 = 1.3.11 =
 * Added SEO support for pagination.
 Pages can now be viewed even when JavaScript is unavailable/disabled.
 * Updated the order of address information and added postal code.